Graduation cords from Honors Graduation and Graduation Outfitters have made this opportunity possible. Thanks for your generosity!

 Read full terms & conditions here:

-To be eligible for the scholarship, applicants must be graduating high school seniors planning on attending an accredited college or university in the United States of America.
+To be eligible for the scholarship, applicants must be graduating high school seniors planning on attending an accredited college or university or trade school in the United States of America.
 Additionally, students must have met all of the requirements described on this website (https://honorsgradu.com/).
 Employees of Honors Graduation and their families are not eligible to participate.
 Submissions must be received before the deadlines in order to qualify for the scholarship program.
 Mailed applications must be postmarked by that deadline.
 There are no citizenship requirements.

 By submitting your work, you agree that we may display the project on our websites, including, but not limited to photos, links, videos, etc. This will likely only be done for winning candidates, and will only include the applicant’s name, school, and the project itself.
 No other personal contact information we collect will be used without explicit permission obtained beforehand via email.